Kemerd/wheretf_website/app_description.md

 AI provides insights into your storage patterns and helps optimize organization.
 How It Works
 1️⃣ Store Your Items
-Use text, voice, or images to log an item in WhereTF.ai.
+Use text, voice, or images to log an item in mixmate.ai.
 AI categorizes the item and assigns it a location (e.g., “Screwdriver → Red Toolbox → Second Drawer”).
 2️⃣ Search for an Item
 Use natural language search: